Autocratic Legacies and Immunisation Against Extremism:

-How do legacies of autocratic regimes shape post-transitional voting in extremist parties, through the existence or absence of self-interest linkages between the former regime and the general population?
+How do legacies of autocratic regimes shape post-transitional voting in extremist and mainstream parties with links to the former regime?

 Can legacies of autocratic regimes shape contemporary extremism?
 And why do some post-transitional democracies have mainstream parties associated with the former regime, despite the effects of repression?